mh-tan/Metagenomic_Complexity_Plasmodium/README.md

 ## Data files

-The [Metagenomic_Complexity_Analysis.Rmd](https://github.com/mh-tan/Metagenomic_Complexity_Plasmodium/blob/main/Metagenomic_Complexity_Analysis.Rmd) R script generates main figures in this paper.
+The [Metagenomic_Complexity_Analysis.Rmd](https://github.com/mh-tan/Metagenomic_Complexity_Plasmodium/blob/main/Metagenomic_Complexity_Analysis.Rmd) R code generates main figures in this paper.
 It uses input files in the 'data' folder and also requires the shapefile for Ghana to be downloaded.

 gadm41_GHA_shp.zip: Shapefile for Ghana needs to be downloaded from https://gadm.org/download_country.html
 <br></br>